stuttgart-things/blog/renovate-with-renovate.md

 ### Post Upgrade Tasks

-Renovate should perform further tasks when creating PRs (any shell commands possible), for example notification of the team via mail or execute linting.
+With Post Upgrade Tasks Renovate can perform further tasks when creating PRs (any shell commands possible), for example notification of the team via mail or execute linting.

-An alternative to Post Upgrade Tasks are Post Update Options.
-That comes with 12 preconfigured actions (npm/yarn, go, Ruby bundler, Helm), e.g. “go mod tidy” or “helm dependency update”.
+An alternative to Post Upgrade Tasks are Post Update Options, which comes with 12 preconfigured actions (npm/yarn, go, Ruby bundler, Helm), e.g. “go mod tidy” or “helm dependency update”.

 ### RegEx Manager

-Finding dependencies in “custom file formats” that are not supported by the supplied managers.
+With the help of the RegEx Manager dependencies in custom file formats that are not supported by the supplied managers can be found.
 For example shell scripts (curl ...), or RUN in a Dockerfile or GitHub Actions parameters or custom JSON/YAML file formats.

 ## Integrated Automated Dependency Updates